OXID-eSales/vat_tbe_services/README.md

 ###Setup

 For installation instructions please see /documentation/UserManual_de.pdf in this package.
+Please note that for previous shop releases, this module requires the following OXID eShop versions:

+- 5.0/4.7 releases: 5.0.12/4.7.12 or above
+- 5.1/4.8 releases: 5.1.6/4.8.6 or above

 ###License